kalvinzhao11/react-stateful-widgets/README.md

 ### Task 2a: Minimum Viable Product

-1. Each component has the required slices of state.
-2. Each component's event handlers allow the user of the app to update state.
+1. Each component has th9ow the user of the app to update state.
 3. Updated state is correctly reflected in the DOM for each component.

 #### Steps